syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Floating-label-Layout.md

 {% endtabs %}

 ### Changing layout options of the DataFormItem
-You can change layout option by using the `LayoutOptions` property in the `DataFormItem` and it will be handled in `AutoGeneratingDataFormItem` event.
+You can change layout option by using the `LayoutOptions` property in the `DataFormItem` and it will be handled in the `AutoGeneratingDataFormItem` event.

 {% tabs %}
 {% highlight xaml %}